Maryland Wrongful Death Attorneys

 If a family member has suffered a tragic loss and died as a result of the negligent actions of another party, whether by a motor vehicle accident, a work-related accident or a medical error, the victim’s surviving dependents and relatives may be entitled to compensation for the medical bills of your family member before he or she died.
 The surviving parties may also be able to obtain compensation for any conscious pain and suffering sustained by the deceased family member between the time of the accident and the time of death.
 Other forms of compensation may include compensation for loss of income resulting from the death of the family member or provider.
 In addition, surviving family members may be entitled to compensation for mental anguish.

-Note: We also handle Wrongful death and fatal accident claims that have occured in Virginia.
+Note: We also handle Wrongful death and fatal accident claims that have occurred in Virginia.

 Similar to Maryland law, Virginia law allows for damages that are “fair and just.”
 (Va § 8.01-52) and the statute provides a complete list of damages including: